IgniteUI/igniteui-docfx/en/components/calendar.md

 - Arrow keys to navigate through the days,
 - Arrow keys to navigate to previous/next month as well,
 - Navigating next from last day in current month or previous from first day in current month, will move focus to next/previos month that is in view.
+- Navigating next from last day in last visible current month or previous from first day in first current month, will change the months in view.
 - <kbd>Enter</kbd> key to select the currently focused day.

 When a month inside the months view is focused, use: